rstudio/shiny/_includes/tutorial/html-ui.md

 * HTML form elmements (in this case a select list and a number input) are bound to input slots using their `name` attribute.
 * Output is rendered into HTML elements based on matching their `id` attribute to an output slot and by specifying the requisite css class for the element (in this case either shiny-text-output, shiny-plot-output, or shiny-html-output).

-With this technique you can create highly customized user-interfaces using whatever HTML, CSS, and JavaScript you can dream up.
+With this technique you can create highly customized user-interfaces using whatever HTML, CSS, and JavaScript you like.

 ### Server Script